 OVERVIEW: This funder awards grants in South Florida in the areas of children/youth, elderly, programs for people with disabilities, arts for educational purposes, environmental education, health/hospitals, medical research, and human services.

 FUNDING AREAS: Children/Youth, Elderly, Programs for People with Disabilities, Arts for Educational Purposes, Environmental Education, Health/Hospitals, Medical Research, Human Services

-IP TAKE: Miami-Dade County nonprofits of all sizes and pretty much all issues should get to know this funder.
-Letters of inquiry can be sent at any time.
-The foundation is interested in children's issues.
+IP TAKE: Miami-Dade County nonprofits of all sizes and issues should get to know this funder.
+Grant seekers can submit letters of inquiry at any time.
+The foundation supports children's issues.

-PROFILE: The Peacock Foundation was established in 1947 by Henry B. Peacock Jr. to benefit the health and wellbeing of children, families and underprivileged people in Southeast Florida.
-Peacock was born in Opelika, Alabama, started his business career in Atlanta, and moved to Miami to invest in real estate.
+PROFILE: The Peacock Foundation was established in 1947 by Henry B. Peacock Jr. It seeks to “enhance and promote the good health and well-being of children and families through contributions, gifts, and grants to eligible nonprofit organizations located in and/or of significant benefit primarily to residents of Miami-Dade County.”
+Peacock was born in Opelika, Alabama, and started his business career in Atlanta.
+He moved to Miami to invest in real estate.
 During his lifetime, he contributed to the foundation, as well as the Miami Heart Institute, Miami Kiwanis Club, Grand Jury Association, and the Salvation Army.
 Much of Peacock's estate was endowed to the foundation upon his death in 1994; the foundation has given out over $40 million to charitable causes.

 The foundation is governed by three board officers and four other board members.
 It has a small staff consisting of an executive director, administrative assistant, and operations and program assistant.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).